 8. Solid colors are best: Large, bright patterns and prints are distracting and can draw attention away from your message.
 Avoid them.
 Muted or subdued patterns are generally okay.

-9. Be pressed and wrinkle-free: Stick to wrinkle-free fabrics, or have your shirts professionally pressed.
-Dress as if you were going to a job interview (appropriate to the subject you will be talking about).
+9. Be pressed and wrinkle-free: Dress as if you were going to a job interview (appropriate to the subject you will be talking about).
 Naturally, if your subject is outdoorsy or very casual, you should adjust what you wear accordingly.
 This is a good place to mention blue jeans: they should be worn sparingly, never ripped or torn, and only when appropriate to your occupation, shoot location, or subject matter.
 Again for men: Much of the time, a nice shirt (tucked in) and a pair of well-fitting pants (with belt), dark socks and decent shoes, is all you will need.

-10. Suits: If you are wearing a suit, make sure about 1-inch of your shirt cuff is showing, and wear over-the-calf socks in case you cross your legs.
-No leg skin should ever show.
-Your suit should fit correctly, unless it’s on purpose.
+10. Suits: If you are wearing a suit, Make sure about 1-inch of your shirt cuff is showing, and wear over-the-calf socks in case you cross your legs.
+No leg skin should show.

 13. Logos: The only logo or brand you should be wearing is your own, if you have one.
 It goes without saying, that you should not wear t-shirts with phrases or logos.
-In most cases, you shouldn’t be wearing a t-shirt at all unless it’s blank.
+(In most cases, you shouldn’t be wearing a t-shirt at all).